rhulse/kiosk-application-framework/README.md

 Kiosk Application uses the mature react-i18next library to provide this functionality.

-Analytics: When the language is changed, and event is sent with the code of the language..
+Analytics: When the language is changed, an event is sent with the code of the language..

 ### Gloss